Saqqaq culture

-The Saqqaq culture (named after the Saqqaq settlement, the site of many archaeological finds) was a Paleo-Eskimo culture in southern Greenland.
-Up to this day, no other people seem to have lived in Greenland continually for as long as the Saqqaq.
+The Saqqaq culture was a Paleo-Eskimo culture in southern Greenland.
+It was named after the settlement of Saqqaq, the site of many archaeological finds.
+The Saqqaq were the longest-residing residents of Greenland in all of history.

 Timeframe

 The earliest known archaeological culture in southern Greenland, the Saqqaq existed from around 2500 BCE until about 800 BCE.
 This culture coexisted with the Independence I culture of northern Greenland, which developed around 2400 BCE and lasted until about 1300 BCE.
 After the Saqqaq culture disappeared, the Independence II culture of northern Greenland and the Early Dorset culture of West Greenland emerged.
 There is some debate about the timeframe of the transition from Saqqaq culture to Early Dorset in western Greenland.

 The Saqqaq culture came in two phases, the main difference of the two being that the newer phase adopted the use of sandstone.
 The younger phase of the Saqqaq culture coincides with the oldest phase of the Dorset culture.